minekube/connect/.web/docs/guide/why.md

-It doesn't matter if you are a small server owner or a large network operator or even a developer who wants to integrate Connect into their projects or a player who just wants to play on servers. _Connect is for you!_
+It doesn't matter if you are a small server owner or a large network operator or even a developer who wants to integrate Connect into their projects or a player who only wants to play on servers. _Connect is for you!_

 **Vision:** We connect player and creator communities world-wide.